AbCd256/Quality-of-sentiment-analysis-tools/README.md

 This directory contains the codes of the project.
 It is structured as follows:
 * `Sentiment_analysis_tools`  containes the six sentiment analysis tools evaluated in the study:
   * Vader:  allows to do sentiment analysis using the word-lexicon vader
-  * senticnet5:  allows to do sentiment analysis using the concept-lexicon vader
+  * senticnet5:  allows to do sentiment analysis using the concept-lexicon Senticnet
-  * sentiwordnet:  allows to do sentiment analysis using the word-lexicon vader
+  * sentiwordnet:  allows to do sentiment analysis using the word-lexicon sentiwordnet
   * rec_nn  allows to do sentiment analysis using the
   * cnn_text allows to do sentiment analysis using kim's cnn with word embedding from googe news or Gleve
   * char_cnn allows to do sentiment analysis with cnn that use two embedding tpes: word2ve embedding +char embedding
   * bert_cnn: allows to do sentiment analysis using embedding from pretrained bert + cnn
-* `Calculate inconsistency.py` allows to calculate the inconsistency in different sentiment analysis tools
+* `calculate_inconsistency.py` allows to calculate the inconsistency in different sentiment analysis tools
-* `hyper paramaters_inc.py`  Provides different tunings possibbilities for sentiment analysis tool on cnn text
+* `hyperparamaters_inc.py`  Provides different tunings possibbilities for sentiment analysis tool on cnn text
-* `normalize_dataset` Allows to unify the structure of datasets, (unify the polarity, predicted and generalized...)
+* `normalize_dataset.py` Allows to unify the structure of datasets, (unify the polarity, predicted and generalized...)
-* `Quality verification` The implimentation of the the heuristics we used to enhance the quality of the generate dataset
+* `quality_verification.py` The implimentation of the the heuristics we used to enhance the quality of the generate dataset
  ## Data
  Data are in the following drive: https://drive.google.com/drive/folders/1jdpZtsz06CY6FtYVbvmK_BvrsQc_FIUL?usp=sharing